oracle/node-oracledb/doc/api.md

 A runnable example is in [impres.js][138].

 ## <a name="lobhandling"></a> 17.
-Working with CLOB and BLOB Data
+Working with CLOB, NCLOB and BLOB Data

 Oracle Database uses LOB data types to store long objects.
 The CLOB type is used for character data and the BLOB type is used for binary data.
+NCLOB can hold character data in the database's alternative [national character set][168].
 In node-oracledb, LOBs can be represented by instances of the [Lob](#lobclass) class or as Strings and Buffers.

 There are runnable LOB examples in the GitHub [examples][3] directory.